vari/ff-enhancer/README.md

 4. On the Extensions page, click the checkbox for Developer mode.
 5. Refresh the page using F5, and click Load unpacked extension...
 6. Browse to the unzipped folder and select it.
-7. Extension should now be loaded -> go to FF.net and start using it.
+7. Extension should now be loaded -> go to www.fanfiction.net and start using it.
 8. To use the extension, click the extension icon, enter criteria and/or tags, specify options and ensure that the "Enabled" checkbox is set.
+(Read the help text for each section for more information on entering criteria and tags)
-9. After specifying tags, start browsing stories -> the extension will apply your filters.
+9. After specifying desired options, start browsing stories -> the extension will apply your filters.
 If you see an empty story list, then there were no matches on the current page based on your settings -> try checking the next page.

+### Feedback:
+Add your feedback and/or bugs by creating an issue if it does not already exist.
+Please ensure to provide relevant details so that I can reproduce the issue / understand your feature request.

+#### Code quality disclaimer:
+This is my first chrome extension project and my first time doing any significant work with javascript.
+If you find any major issues (security, logic, bad code conventions/practices) with this extension, feel free to open an issue and tell me about it.
+Please also include some links with more information about the issue so that I can improve my skills.
+Thanks!